Solo-Parent’s Guide to Long-Haul Flights with Kids

 Waterproof spring jacket – to be layered with a long sleeve and sweater if it really gets cold

-I could have paid 30 euro per seat (times 2 legs, each way) at the time of booking, or wait until 4 days before departure and it be done automatically for free.
-My family uses KLM to fly back and worth between Canada and Germany and we appreciate this service.
+I could have paid 30 euro per seat (times 2 legs, each way) at the time of booking, or wait until 4 days before departure and it is done automatically for free.
+My family uses KLM to fly back and forth between Canada and Germany and we appreciate this service.
 Most airlines have some form of family waiver, especially when solo-parenting 2 under 12 years old.
 If you don’t already know, check their policy before booking your flight.
-The last thing I want is to be treated like a solo traveler and separated from my kids; I have heard this happening to a family with a 5 year old and no one wanted to move seats.
+The last thing I want is to be treated like a solo traveller and separated from my kids; I have heard this happening to a family with a 5-year-old and no one wanted to move seats.
 The flight staff aren’t required to make them move, so the child was sitting with strangers for the entirety of the flight.
 These are the types of deal-breakers that make me shout “HELLS NO” at travel agents and company representatives.

 Window, aisle or middle seat?

 Munchkin is 5 years old, and thus potty trained – I had him in the aisle seat.
 Baby Girl was next then I was in the middle.
 I had to score seats right behind the toilets and therefore extra leg room.
-Pro – leg room for them to stretch, can’t kick anyone and can walk a little without running off.
-Con – no storage space so everything was stored in the overhead bin, they kept wanting to walk around since there was room for it, I had a neighbor that wasn’t too thrilled to be sitting next to us.
+Proleg room for them to stretch, can’t kick anyone and can walk a little without running off.
+Con – no storage space so everything was stored in the overhead bin, they kept wanting to walk around since there was room for it, I had a neighbour that wasn’t too thrilled to be sitting next to us.